What happens when you can’t pay your bills? Take a deep breath and then follow these steps.

-If you can’t cover your expenses it can be stressful.
-You might have a loss of income, emergency that cost more than you anticipated, a budget that missed a category or two.
+The reasons you are behind could be due to a loss of income, emergency that cost more than you anticipated, a budget that missed a category or two.
 Regardless of your situation, the bills have to be paid.
 You can’t escape it.

 It can be a very stressful time when you find yourself in this situation.
 The best thing to do is to fix things and make them better.
 Here are some simple tips you can follow to get back on track.

-When the bills are overwhelming, it might seem like the best solution would be to climb into your bed, cover up and go to sleep (hoping it will all go away).
+When you can’t pay your bills, you feel overwhelmed.
+It may seem that the simplest solution would be to climb into your bed, cover up and go to sleep (hoping it will all go away).
 Sadly, that will not work.
 The bills will be waiting for you…and will actually get worse.

 Instead of hiding from it, face it head on.
 Take responsibility and do what you can to pay the bills.
 If you can’t cover the bill, you certainly can not afford late fees, or even worse, a hit to your credit report.
 Doing so will just make matters worse.
 Own it and vow to change it.

-Gather your bills.
+Gather up all of your bills.
 Then, make a list of all of your accounts and the amounts you owe.
 You can this old school with paper and pencil or you can go high tech and create a spreadsheet.

 Make sure you include past due amounts and late fees.
 Your bills might include utilities, cell phone, mortgage, credit cards, student loans, insurance, etc. Don’t forget anything.